Earthlyours

 Kill A Watt Connect P4498 – Smart, Simple, and Accurate Energy Monitoring

-The Kill A Watt Connect P4498 is a reliable and easy-to-use electricity usage monitor that’s worth buying if you want accurate appliance tracking and simple cost calculations.
-Its detachable display and 35-inch cord make it more convenient than basic plug-in meters, and it provides detailed readings like volts, watts, current, power factor, and energy cost over time.
+A reliable, easy-to-use electricity usage monitor worth buying if you want accurate appliance tracking and simple cost calculations.
+Its detachable display and 35-inch cord make it more convenient than basic plug-in meters, providing detailed readings including volts, watts, current, power factor, and energy cost over time.

 Key Features